sdsc/sdsc-summer-institute-2018/0_preparation/1_basic_linux_skills/README.md

 You should also be comfortable with one of the standard Linux editors, such as vim, emacs, or nano.

+Notes:
-For the examples below, we are using the `bash` shell, which is the default shell for new accounts on Comet.
+* For the examples below, we are using the `bash` shell, which is the default shell for new accounts on Comet.
 For the purposes of the Institute exercises, please do not change the shell.

 **Examples::**
 * [Basic Environment](#basic-env)